eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/adoption-view/overview.md

 |DCM APIs|[CX-0128 Demand and Capacity Management Data Exchange][StandardLibrary]|2.0.0|4|Ensures that data is provided and consumed properly as well as identically interpreted across companies.|
 |Notification Process, Aspect Model and API|[CX-0146 Supply Chain Disruption Notifications][StandardLibrary]|1.0.0|*|Optional capability referenced in Section 5.10 of CX-0128.
 Focuses on quickly informing business partners of impactful events, were to the impact cannot be expressed precisely quantified yet.|

+## Frequently asked Questions

+In case of further questions, feel free to visit our [FAQ](google.com).

 ## Notice

 This work is licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode)